Particular/docs.particular.net/servicecontrol/upgrades/3to4/index.md

 The first step is to upgrade the primary ServiceControl instance.
 If the primary instance has audit ingestion enabled, then a new ServiceControl Audit instance will be created for it.

+> [!NOTE]
-NOTE: Once the primary instance has been upgraded, it will not subscribe to events being published by new secondary instances.
+> Once the primary instance has been upgraded, it will not subscribe to events being published by new secondary instances.
 All subscriptions to existing secondary instances will be retained.
 As the primary instance no longer requires the transport address of the secondary instances to send subscription requests, the `Queue_Address` property has been dropped from the `ServiceControl/RemoteInstances` configuration setting.

 ### Upgrade the secondary instances